vincentbernat/network-lab/lab-l3-hyperv/README.md

 frames.
 Therefore, we keep the default MTU.
 This could be changed in `src/vde_switch/port.h` by increasing from 1504 to something larger in `struct packet`.

+Any other solution can be chosen, notably the use of BGP EVPN.
+See `../lab-vxlan` lab for solutions.
+All of them should work fine on this topology.

+## Reducing the number of BGP sessions

+It's important that the BGP session with the route reflector goes down when the data path is broken.
+Each hypervisor maintains 8 BGP sessions (IPv4/IPv6, two possible paths, public/private).

+This could be reduced to 4 BGP sessions by using MP-BGP and using one session for both IPv4 and IPv6.
+This is not done here since BIRD cannot do that (until BIRD 2).

+This could also be reduced by using a common session for public/private routes and using communities to put the routes in the right table.
+However, a clean separation is something nice too.

+It is not advisable to reduce the number of sessions by using only one of the data path.
+There are several reasons:

+ - next hop is set to self, the other route wouldn't exist at all (maybe it would be possible to synthetize it and use add-path to announce it)

+ - if the used data path is broken, the other path is useless as no announce will go through it

+ - if the unused data path is broken, it would still be announced through the working one (no way to detect it is broken with an L2 fabric)

+However, this would be possible to only have one BGP session announcing everything by using an internal routing protocol like OSPF, using a loopback as next hop self, put BGP sessions between the loopbacks and tunneling data between loopbacks.